-- Surface emissivity is assumed to be unity. - The skin temperature of the surface is assumed to be equal to the air temperature at the base of the lowest atmospheric layer. - Local thermodynamic equilibrium is assumed.

-- The propagation of longwave radiation assumes a diffusivity factor of 1.66, i.e. radiation is assumed to propagate with discrete zenith angles of $\pm 53^{\circ}$. - The temperature at layer interfaces is taken as input and a linear-in-optical-depth variation of the Planck function within each layer is assumed, leading to the use of Eqs.
-6-12 of Hogan and Bozzo (2018).

-The shortwave scheme has the following characteristics:
+- Surface emissivity is assumed to be unity. - The skin temperature of the surface is assumed to be equal to the air temperature at the base of the lowest atmospheric layer. - Local thermodynamic equilibrium is assumed. - The propagation of longwave radiation is treated by one upward and one downward stream using a diffusivity factor of 1.66, i.e. radiation is assumed to propagate with discrete zenith angles of $\pm 53^{\circ}$.
+It would be straightforward to increase the number of streams, and in cloud-free situations no additional input data would be required.
+TBD: More streams! - The temperature at layer interfaces is taken as input and a linear-in-optical-depth variation of the Planck function within each layer is assumed, leading to the use of Eqs.
+6-12 of Hogan and Bozzo (2018). - 45 The shortwave scheme has the following characteristics: - The surface is assumed to be a Lambertian reflector with an albedo of 0.15, the global mean value according to Wild et al. (2013).

-- The surface is assumed to be a Lambertian reflector with an albedo of 0.06. - It uses a direct-beam calculation plus a two-stream diffuse calculation, with the Zdunkowski et al. (1980) coefficients characterizing the rate of exchange of energy between the three streams, and the Meador and Weaver (1980) solutions to the two-stream equations in individual layers. - Calculations are performed at a number of solar zenith angles θ_0 , evenly spaced in $\cos\theta_0$ space, thereby matching the distribution of solar zenith angles striking the Earth.
-We do not account for the fact that individual test profiles at a particular latitude would each experience a different θ_0 distribution. - No account is made for Earth curvature.
+- It uses a direct-beam calculation plus a two-stream diffuse calculation, with the Zdunkowski et al. (1980) coefficients characterizing the rate of exchange of energy between the three streams, and the Meador and Weaver (1980) solutions to the two-stream equations in individual layers. - Calculations are performed at five values of the cosine of the solar zenith angle (μ_0): 0.1, 0.3, 0.5, 0.7 and 0.9.
+This even sampling is appropriate given that the sunlight striking the Earth during daytime has a uniform distribution between 0 and 1.
+We do not account for the fact that individual test profiles at a particular latitude would each experience a different μ_0 distribution. - No account is made for Earth curvature.